-Operating Grants/Subsidies - Under AASB 1058
+Operating Grants - under AASB 1058

 Assets arising from grants in the scope of AASB 1058 (i.e. agreements that are not enforceable or do not have sufficiently specific performance obligations) are recognised at their fair value when the asset is received.
-These assets are generally cash, but may be property which has been donated or sold to the Association significantly below its fair value.

 The Association then considers whether there are any related liability or equity items associated with the asset which are recognised in accordance with the relevant accounting standard.
 Once the assets and liabilities have been recognised, then income is recognised for any difference between the recorded asset and liability.